 When a claim does get rejected or the payment is reduced, you can resubmit the claim and inquire to appeal the decision.

 The Remittance Advice Inquiry form is used to inquire about these underpaid claims.
 This needs to be done within four months from the issue date of the RA report that detailed the claim in question.

 Keep in mind that claims have to be submitted within six months of the original date of service.

 Any billings submitted after that deadline will be rejected and become 'stale dated' claims.

 How claim submission works on Dr. Bill

-Dr. Bill is a platform used by over 700 Canadian physicians to manage their billing.
+Dr. Bill is a platform used by nearly 3000 Canadian physicians to manage their billing.

 We offer a smartphone app that lets you take a picture of a patient label and submit your claims in a few taps.
 You can then review your submissions and manage rejections on the web.

 Doctors use our system alongside their EMRs – submitting their billings as they work and never missing a claim again.